 Austria’s president hopes for reelection without runoff

-VIENNA (AP) — Austria’s liberal president is hoping to be reelected on Sunday without the need for a runoff vote after a campaign in which he has cast himself as the stable option in uncertain times.
+VIENNA (AP) — Austria’s liberal president hopes to be reelected Sunday without the need for a runoff vote after a campaign in which he has cast himself as the stable option in uncertain times.

-President Alexander Van der Bellen, 78, is seeking a second term after a first six years in which a succession of domestic political crises has given the head of state unusually high visibility in a role that is often largely ceremonial.
+President Alexander Van der Bellen, 78, is seeking a second term after serving six years in which a succession of domestic political crises gave the head of state unusually high visibility in a role that is often largely ceremonial.

 Nearly 6.4 million people in the Alpine country are eligible to vote in Sunday’s election.